 I first encountered Teju Cole through an article he wrote about photography, perhaps in the New York Times.
 Intrigued by his perspective, I read his novel Open City, which I loved.
 Some years later, I got his book Blind Spot, which is a combination of his photos with text he has written.
 The title is drawn from the fact that in the human eye, there is a blind spot where the retina meets the optic nerve, creating a spot in our visual field, about the size of an orange held at arm’s length, where there is actually no visual information.
 And yet, none of us experiences this absence.
 It is mysteriously filled in, as if nothing were missing.
-In some way, I feel this relates to the reflections I am about to share.
+This relates to the reflections I am about to share.

 I understand what it’s like to look at the pictures in grade school of all the US presidents and absorb the information by osmosis that people like you are not included, that apparently you need to be white and male in order to be president—or back then, to be many other things.
 Most doctors, lawyers, politicians, scientists, news anchors, reporters, movie directors, and so on were white men.
 Back then, as a person with one arm, or as a lesbian, your options were far more limited than they would be today.
 I know what it’s like when no one on TV looks like you, and how not being reflected in the cultural mirrors, or only in ways that are demeaning or offensive, impacts your life.
 I know what it’s like to feel invisible and somehow innately wrong, second-rate or bad.